jennylaustin/persyburnette.com/content/updates/support.md

 ---
-title: How To Follow and Support Persy
+title: How To Support and Follow Persy
-date: 2021-11-25
+date: 2021-11-26
 type: blog
 categories:
   - Support